moloni-pt/woocommerce-contribuinte/readme.txt

 With this plugin you can add VAT and VIES support to your WooCommerce store.
 The VAT field will be saved as '_billing_vat'.

 **Important:** this plugin requires WooCommerce 3.0.0 or higher.
-**Warning:** to enable and use VIES information you have to have SOAP extension enabled (SoapClient PHP class).
+**Warning:** to enable and use VIES information you need to have SOAP extension enabled (SoapClient PHP class).

 == Features ==